VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 3- Setting up the cache invalidation:

 This library doesn't need any settings for the cache invalidation.
 It watches for all of the CRUD operations using its interceptor and then invalidates the related cache entries automatically.
+But if you want to invalidate the whole cache manually, inject the `IEFCacheServiceProvider` service and then call its `ClearAllCachedEntries()` method.

 4- To cache the results of the normal queries like: